 Best Cooking Approach

-I find the best way to deal with shad is to flake out the meat after poaching or smoking and make cold salads, fritters or cakes out of them.
+We find the best way to deal with shad is to flake out the meat after poaching or smoking and make cold salads, fritters or cakes out of them.
 Shad are so full-flavored they really play well with strong friends such as garlic or tomato sauce or chili peppers.

 Give them a try.
 After all, they were George Washington's favorite fish.